Autumn is officially here! And with that so is my tendency towards hibernation!

 Don’t hate, appreciate – In the past, I spent months complaining and talking about how much I miss the summer days.
 But no more of that!
 Summer is my favourite season but I’m learning to appreciate this time of the year too and the good things it has to offer.
 Appreciating the way nature changes, the beautiful colours of autumn, big jumpers, rainy days, the mustard yellow jumpers you wouldn’t wear at any other season, hot chocolate, the crisp cold air, the cosy feel to everything!

 Explore, express, create – Starting off with aiming to be more regular with posting on here!
 I’ve updated my theme, I have more than three filled notebooks with potential posts and hard drive filled with photography, so you could say I’m ready for creating so much more content!
 Expressing myself through writing and photography is my favourite and it’s so therapeutic.
+And I’m not doing much of that on here I sure am on my Instagram.

 Try out new things – I’ve been trying to add more colours into my life.
 I’ve not been big on makeup purely because of having the most sensitive skin that gets irritated by most products.
 But I’m trying to go round that and experiment with what I can actually use like lipsticks and nail varnishes.
 So far I’m absolutely obsessed with anything in burgundy shade (typical I know).